A Capacitated Collection-and-Delivery-Point Location Problem with Random Utility Maximizing Customers: Simulation-based Formulations

 \subsection{CAC Formulation}

 Next, we introduce a linear single-level formulation of \eqref{model1}.
-It is derived by replacing $\psi_{dz}(\boldsymbol{x})$ in Constraints~\eqref{enlm:3} by their SAA using~\eqref{af:P2}.
+It is derived by replacing $\psi_{dz}(\boldsymbol{x})$ and $\psi_{0z}(\boldsymbol{x})$ in Constraints~\eqref{enlm:3} and~\eqref{enlm:4} by their SAA using the alternative formulation for \eqref{SAA_newvar} given by ~\eqref{af:P2}.
 This results in a bilevel formulation.
 Then, using the strong duality theorem, we derive the following single-level and linear reformulation (henceforth referred to as formulation C):

 The objective function~\eqref{saam:fo}, sets of constraints as well as restrictions on the decision variables are the same as in~\eqref{model1}, except that Constraints~\eqref{saam:max_ut_1}-~\eqref{saam:dom_w} and decision variables $w_{dajs}$ are substituted for Constraints~\eqref{enlm:3}.